-Rapid Uptake of Electric Mobility to Give Momentum to Lithium-ion Gigafactory Market
+Rapid Uptake of Electric Mobility Triggers Momentum of Lithium-ion Gigafactory Market

 Cost Saving with In-house Development and Assembly to be an Added Advantage

-The main advantage of lithium-ion Gigafactory is the in-house assembly of EVs and development of lithium ion battery packs under one roof.
-This minimizes the overall cost of manufacturing of an EV, which can be sold at an affordable price in the global market.
+Widespread adoption of EVs, growing R&D activities around lithium-ion batteries, formation of strategic contracts with automakers, and utilisation of renewables for in-house power are some of the key drivers pushing global lithium-ion Gigafactory market toward a bright future.
+The main advantage of lithium-ion Gigafactory is the in-house assembly of EVs and development of lithium-ion battery packs under one roof.
+This minimises the overall EV manufacturing costs, increasing the affordability of electric vehicles by manifold.
 Tesla has been developing such facilities, which will be entirely powered by renewable energy sources for its in-house operations.
-Majority of lithium battery manufacturers are investing on Tesla’s Gigafactory in order to grab additional market share soon.
-Analysts predict that Gigafactory can obtain cost optimization for the EV industry.
+A majority of lithium battery manufacturers are investing in Tesla’s Gigafactory to grab additional market share soon.
+Analysts predict that Gigafactory would be the potential solution to cost optimisation for EV industry.

-China to Lead the Asia Pacific Lithium-ion Gigafactory Market in Terms of Capacity
+China to Lead Asia Pacific Lithium-ion Gigafactory Market in Terms of Capacity

-Lithium ion battery demand is set to surge about tenfold between 2018 and 2030.
+Between 2018 and 2030, lithium-ion battery demand is set to surge about tenfold and

-Europe is expected to be the new value pocket for key players involved in Gigafactory market.
-The region has large number of planned projects under pipeline and is expected to come into operations by 2030.
+Europe is expected to be the new value pocket for key players involved in li-ion Gigafactory market.
+The region houses a number of planned projects under pipeline, expected to come into operations by 2030.
 Tesla is planning for new Gigafactory in Berlin.
 Sweden is the key market in the Europe region.
-This is definitely expected to put Europe in a competing position against Asia Pacific throughout the forecast period.
+This will reposition Europe in a competing position against Asia Pacific throughout the forecast period.

 Global Lithium-ion Gigafactory Market: Competitive Landscape

-Top three players in global lithium ion Gigafactory are Tesla, LG Chem, and Contemporary Amperex Technology Co.
+The top three players in global lithium-ion Gigafactory are Tesla, LG Chem, and Contemporary Amperex Technology Co.
 (CATL).
-As of 2019, Tesla led the market.
-Tesla’s market share is expected grow past 35% by 2030 owing to establishment of new Gigafactory in the near future.
-Other key players involved in Lithium-ion Gigafactory market includes: BYD Co.
+As of 2019, Tesla has been the spearheading lithium-ion Gigafactory market and the company’s market share is expected grow past 35% by 2030 owing to new Gigafactory establishments in recent times.
+Besides, other key players participating in the competition landscape of lithium-ion Gigafactory market are BYD Co.
 Ltd., Panasonic Corporation, SAMSUNG SDI CO, LTD., BAK Power Battery, Saft, and Toshiba International Corporation.